 What Is Recurrent Miscarriage and When Should You Seek Treatment?

 Suffering two or more miscarriages before they reach 20 weeks is considered to be recurrent miscarriage or recurrent pregnancy loss.
-It is recommended by the American College of Obstetricians and Gynecologists (ACOG) that you seek treatment to determine the cause of your recurrent pregnancy loss after three consecutive miscarriages.
+The American College of Obstetricians and Gynecologists (ACOG) recommends seeking treatment to determine the cause of recurrent pregnancy loss after three consecutive miscarriages.

 You Can Still Have Your Dream Family Pregnancy After Miscarriage Is Possible